 § 91.
-All contracts shall be entered into by the appropriate heads of departments, and shall, except as otherwise provided, be founded on sealed bids or proposals, made in compliance with public notice duly advertised in The CITY RECORD, said notice to be published at least ten
+All contracts shall be entered into by the appropriate heads of departments, and shall, except as otherwise provided, be founded on sealed bids or proposals, made in compliance with public notice duly advertised in The City Record, said notice to be published at least tendans.

-$\S$ 92.
+§ 92.
 All property sold shall be sold at auction, after previous public notice.

 § 105.
-The "Board of Street Opening and Improvement" is authorized and empowered, after laying its proposed action before the Board of Aldermen, and publishing full notice of the same for ten days in THE CITY RECORD, to alter the map or plan of New York City so as to lay out new streets, &c., &c. &c.
+The "Board of Street Opening and Improvement" is authorized and empowered, after laying its proposed action before the Board of Aldermen, and publishing full notice of the same for ten days in The CITY RECORD, to alter the map or plan of New York City so as to lay out new streets for the Sec.
+Sec. out new streets, &c., &c. &c.

 § 106.
-It shall be the duty of the Commission-§ 106.
-It shall be the duty of the Commissioners of Accounts, once in three months, and ottener if they deem it proper, to examine all vouchers and accounts in the offices of the comptroller and chamberlain, and to make and publish in THE CITY RECORD a detailed statement of the financial condition of the city, showing the amount of its funded and floating debt, the amount received and expended since the last preceding report, with a classification of the sources of revenue and expenditure, and such other information as they shall deem proper.
+It shall be the duty of the Commission ers of Accounts, once in three months, if they deem it proper, to examine all vouchers and accounts in the offices of the comptroller and chamberlain, and to make and publish THE CITY RECORD a detailed statement of financial condition of the city, showing the amount of its funded and floating debt, the amount received and expended since the last preceding report, with a classification of the sources of revenue and expenditure, and such other information as they shall deem proper.